CycloneDX/cyclonedx-javascript-library/README.md

 There is no pre-rendered documentation at the time.
 Instead, there are annotated type definitions, so that your IDE and tools may pick up the documentation when you use this library downstream.

+Additionally, there are configs for [TypeDoc](https://typedoc.org), that you can build from source via `npm run doc`.

 ## Development & Contributing

 Feel free to open issues, bugreports or pull requests.